kiritnarain/site/README.md

 # site
 Personal Website built with Jekyll and Bootstrap
+To Build: bundle exec jekyll serve